nilanto07-px/kubevirt-benchmark/README.md

 # 4.2 Note the name of your storage class
 # Examples: standard, gp2, ceph-rbd, vsphere-csi, ocs-storagecluster-ceph-rbd

-# 4.3 Verify the storage class is working
-kubectl get pvc -A | head -5
 ```

+> **Note:** Ensure your storage class is properly configured and working before running tests.
+The storage class should support dynamic provisioning and be compatible with KubeVirt DataVolumes.

 #### Step 5: Create SSH Pod for Network Tests